JustJordanT/JustJordanT/README.md

 [![Blog](https://img.shields.io/badge/Blog-2088FF?&style=flat&logo=blog&logoColor=white)](https://dev.to/justjordant)
 [![Web badge](https://img.shields.io/badge/WebSite-30302f?style=flat&logo=google_chrome)](https://justjordant.com/)

-Currently working as a Platform engineer, join me on my journey as I become a software engineer, I spent the last couple of years working with Python, and now I am focusing on the .NET ecosystems.
+Currently working as a Platform engineer, join me on my journey as I become a software engineer, I spent the last couple of years working with Python, and now I am focusing on the Go ecosystems.
 And focusing on a couple of side projects.

-- 🏗️ I’m currently working on softwareEngineering in the .NET ecosystem.
+- 🏗️ I’m currently working on softwareEngineering in the .**C#**, **Go** ecosystem.
-- 💬 Ask me about CI/CD, infrastructure.
+- 💬 Ask me about **CI/CD**, infrastructure; currently work with **Pulumi**.
-- 📫 How to reach me: JordanTay9014@Outlook.com
+- 📫 How to reach me: **JordanTay9014@Outlook.com**
 - ⚡ Fun fact: I love learning new and exciting technologies.

 ## Recent posts I published [on my blog](https://blog.justjordant.com)